 Feeding an infant in the car seat can make him sick, and nobody wants their babies in the hospital.

-Digestion of milk plays a vital role in maintaining good help, and in moving a car, the baby is unable to digest milk properly.
+Digestion of milk plays a vital role in maintaining good help, and in moving a car, the Baby cannot digest milk properly.

-If your baby is on breastfeeding, the best way is to take short breaks from driving and then feed your baby correctly.
+If your Baby is breastfeeding, the best way is to take short breaks from driving and then feed your Baby correctly.

-You must avoid breastfeeding in the car in the early days after the baby’s birth.
-Because there are chances to enter the air in your baby’s stomach, the air becomes gassy bubbles.
+You must avoid breastfeeding in the car in the early days after the Baby’s birth.
+The air becomes gassy bubbles because there are chances to enter the air in your Baby’s stomach.

 How To Burp A Baby In The Car?